 We couldn't support the ADHD community without the valuable input of our staff, board, volunteers and reference group members.

 Akvile has her Master of Marketing and Bachelor of Information and Communication from Vilnius University.
 Akvile joined ADHD WA in January 2016, through the international student exchange program AIESEC.
 She has experience in office administration, marketing, sales and project management.
-Apart from official working hours on Tuesdays-Thursdays, you can meet Akvile in the office on Fridays, when she volunteers and focuses on marketing and social media management.
+Apart from official working hours on Tuesdays-Fridays, Akvile also volunteers and focuses on ADHD WA marketing and social media management.
 Akvile is interested in raising awareness of ADHD, so people, touched by ADHD, would know that they are not alone.

 Service Delivery Team